-Raising your head during the night using a pillow, reclining bed, or riser could mitigate issues for those who struggle with chronic obstructive pulmonary disease (COPD), frequent snoring, migraine pain, and other problems.
+Raising your head during the night using a pillow, reclining bed, or riser could mitigate issues for those with chronic obstructive pulmonary disease (COPD), frequent snoring, migraine pain, and other problems.
 Opening up your airway by sleeping with your head elevated could help your breath pass through your airway with less obstruction, making it easier to breathe with less difficulty.

 Resting on your back can cause gravity to pull down on your jaw, soft palate, and tongue, causing them to dip back towards your throat, narrowing your airway.
 The semi-recumbent position works to resolve this issue by opening up your throat.
 In fact, some professionals recommend that sleep apnea patients avoid the supine position or lying flat altogether.

-Post-nasal drip can significantly impair one’s ability to gain a good night’s sleep, but using an inclined bed could improve your condition.
+Post-nasal drip can significantly impair one’s ability to gain a good night’s sleep, but using an inclined bed could improve this condition.
 Adjustable beds are fantastic but expensive; if these happen to cost more than your budget, you could create an incline yourself by putting books under your headboard to create a subtle slope.
 This elevation should help open up your airway and let you recline in comfort.